Recoskie/RandomAccessFileV/README.md

 You can even create emulators that run using only javascript in a web browser and the FileReader API.

+You can also create Files in RAM for the game's pictures and textures while emulating it.
+This has already been done actually.

 # Creating IO data Components.

 The file reader has an event system that calls methods **onread**, **onseek** to all components in the HTML document that work with data.